kyarygin/Yarygin_2016/README.md

 ```
 You can see all available metagenome groups executing `python get_genes_abund.py -h`.
 By default all metagenome groups stated in article are available.

+# Other
+* `fasta` folder contains all genes used in study in fasta-format
+* `gene_groups_abund` folder contains gene abundance tables for all gene groups in all samples used in study.
+Each file fontains abundace of one gene group in all metagenomes.
+Table consist of four columns - gene name, metagenome name, group of metagenomes name and relative abundance value.
+* Run `python get_genes_abund.py -h` and `python add_new_metagenomes.py -h` to get usage help

 # Script usage

 ```